 2 Timothy 2:20, NASB

-Found in God’s pantry are many things.
+Found in God’s pantry is full of pots and pans of various uses.
 Paul writes Timothy about the ‘large house’ which is the Church inclusive.
 Look around Timothy, there are gold ones, and there are silver ones.
 They have a noble purpose fitting for such a great house.
 These are the ones the guests will use; they befit the significance of the Lord himself.
 These vessels have great value for they are made of precious metals.

 There are vessels of a different category.
 These are the ones made of wood, and of clay.
 These are part of the household, make no mistake about it.
-But their use is one of function, they’re used in common ways.
+But their use is one of function, they’re utilized in common and ignoble ways.
 (A clay ‘bed-pan’ perhaps?!)

 21 “Therefore, if anyone cleanses himself from these things, he will be a vessel for honor, sanctified, useful to the Master, prepared for every good work.”